talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document. try {
       String result = apiInstance.exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat);